Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 The BBR congestion control algorithm takes a different approach and does not assume that packet loss signals congestion.
 BBR builds a model of the network path to avoid and respond to actual congestion.
 In the case of BBR, at any given time, it sends data at a rate independent of current packet losses.
-This is a significant shift from how traditional algorithms based on the AIMD rule, which operated by reducing the sending rate when they observed a packet loss.
+This is a significant shift from traditional algorithms based on the AIMD rule, which operated by reducing the sending rate when they observed a packet loss.

 BBR uses pacing to set the sending rate to the estimated bottleneck bandwidth.
 The pacing technique spaces out or paces